oraclesorg/tokensale-left/README.md

 ### Token

-Parameters of ICO Wizard used to generate the instance of token contract for the audit
+Parameters of ICO Wizard used to generate the instance of token contract for the audit.

 | Field           | Value        |
 |-----------------|--------------|